Browse our news and publications or find information on upcoming events in the Emergency Department Division of Global Health and Human Rights.

 Use the search box in the upper right corner of the page to find related content.

-This two-day course will provide practical training in the critical aspects of maternal, newborn and child global health for clinicians planning to work abroad.
+This sold-out two-day course held in May of 2013 provided practical training in the critical aspects of maternal, newborn and child global health for clinicians planning to work abroad.

 12/06/2010: Global Health Diplomacy